 While it is known scientifically as the tripeptide gamma-glutamylcysteinylglycine, glutathione can be described simply as a natural compound present in many living organisms including humans.

-Found at several levels in the human body, glutathione is present in our cells, and as we’ll discuss in this article, it fulfils a number of key roles.
+Found at several levels in the human body, glutathione is present in our cells, and as we’ll discuss in this article, it fulfillls a number of key roles.
 But first, a little precision is called for.
 There are actually two forms of glutathione: an oxidized form called GSSG, and a reduced form called GSH.
 The latter is often described as the active form and is the one used for supplementation purposes in reduced glutathione capsules.

 The two forms of glutathione coexist in the body and form what is known in scientific jargon as a ‘redox couple’ or GSH/GSSG couple.
-This is hugely important for our health as it plays a crucial role in the body’s defences, in metabolising nutrients and in regulating various pathways essential for general equilibrium.
+This is hugely important for our health as it plays a crucial role in the body’s defenses, in metabolising nutrients and in regulating various pathways essential for general equilibrium.

 However, in this GSH/GSSG couple, one form – reduced glutathione or GSH – is more important than the other.
 In fact, a cell is now considered to be healthy if it has a GSH/GSSG ratio of more than 100, ie a much higher amount of GSH than GSSG.
 Conversely, a ratio of between 1 and 10 is regarded as a sign that cells are under intense attack.
 GSH resists this aggression but in so doing, its concentration declines rapidly!
 Supplementation can therefore be highly beneficial in protecting the body.

-You may now have picked up some clues as to glutathione’s benefits, but this compound really fulfils many roles in the body.
+You may now have picked up some clues as to glutathione’s benefits, but this compound really fulfillls many roles in the body.
 Indeed the list of its functions is too long to include here in its entirety so below we outline the three main roles of glutathione in humans.

 Glutathione is often described as the mother or king of all antioxidants.
 This is because of its exceptional antioxidant potency, ie, its ability to combat damage caused by oxidative stress.
-This is the process known to be responsible for significant damage to - and premature ageing of - our cells.
+This is the process known to be responsible for significant damage to - and premature aging of - our cells.
 Glutathione is therefore a valuable ally in the fight against age-related health problems and diseases.

 In some ways, glutathione can be said to have dual antioxidant action.
-It both directly combats the accumulation of highly-reactive oxygen species and also stimulates other defence mechanisms.
+It both directly combats the accumulation of highly-reactive oxygen species and also stimulates other defense mechanisms.
 In particular, it acts as a cofactor of antioxidant enzymes and also promotes the activity of other natural antioxidants such as vitamins C and E. So via different mechanisms, glutathione is ideally placed to trap harmful agents and thus help protect the body!

 Alongside its antioxidant power, glutathione protects the body in other ways.
 It is involved in the elimination of numerous waste products and toxins, preventing them from accumulating and causing negative effects.
 One such toxin is formaldehyde, which is produced during several of the body’s metabolic processes.
 Glutathione encourages its breakdown by acting as a substrate of the enzyme formaldehyde dehydrogenase.
 This converts the formaldehyde and glutathione into S-formyl-glutathione.
 It also helps eliminate certain heavy metals.
 For example, glutathione is required for transporting mercury away from the cells and brain.

 As well as being a natural antioxidant and detoxifying agent, glutathione also protects the body via more complex mechanisms.
 In particular, it influences cell proliferation and renewal.
 An adequate level of glutathione, for example, encourages the proliferation of intestinal epithelial cells and lymphocytes.
-Central to the body’s defences, lymphocytes are the white blood cells that play a key role in the immune system by combatting a number of harmful agents.
-Glutathione thus plays an undeniably important role in the body’s defences, a fact confirmed by scientific studies: researchers have, for example, observed that it helps fight infection by the ‘flu virus.
+Central to the body’s defenses, lymphocytes are the white blood cells that play a key role in the immune system by combatting a number of harmful agents.
+Glutathione thus plays an undeniably important role in the body’s defenses, a fact confirmed by scientific studies: researchers have, for example, observed that it helps fight infection by the ‘flu virus.

 Note: In addition to its protective benefits, glutathione is also involved in the synthesis of DNA and proteins.
 It plays a role in gene expression and helps improve mitochondrial function.

-As you can see, glutathione is a key element in the healthy functioning and defence of the body which is why it’s so important to maintain adequate concentrations.
+As you can see, glutathione is a key element in the healthy functioning and defense of the body which is why it’s so important to maintain adequate concentrations.
 It should be mentioned here that the body is able to produce glutathione itself, but as we explain below, this synthesis can be impaired by a number of factors, causing levels to fall.
 The use of dietary supplements can therefore prove very beneficial in enabling the body to withstand multiple external aggressions!